aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ### How similar quality evidence led us astray: beta-carotene for cancer
 For many decades beta-carotene supplementation was consistently associated with [lower risk of cancer in observational studies](https://pubmed.ncbi.nlm.nih.gov/7495237/).
-But when the CARET study tested beta-carotene and vitamin A supplementation for cancer prevention in an RCT, it found to actually [increase](https://www.nejm.org/doi/full/10.1056/nejm199605023341802) the risk of many cancers.
+But when the CARET study tested beta-carotene and and retinol supplementation for cancer prevention in an RCT, it found to actually [increase](https://www.nejm.org/doi/full/10.1056/nejm199605023341802) the risk of many cancers.
-(One caveat is that it is possible that the addition of vitamin A screwed up the benefits of beta-carotene)
+(One caveat is that it is possible that the addition of retinol screwed up the benefits of beta-carotene)